 ENVS 485 Environmental Problem-Solving Seminar - Analysis of case studies of attempts to resolve environmental problems, followed by work by student teams to resolve local environmental problems.
-Prerequisite: junior standing or consent of instructor.
+Lecture and lab.
+Prerequisites: 201, and 203 or 250, and MATH 140 or 340; senior standing or consent of instructor.
 3 credits.
 (MWI)